Mkb tick suction. Tick bite: how to recognize dangerous symptoms and provide help? Manifestations of hemorrhagic fever

 A69.2 Lyme disease

 Infection occurs directly through the bite of an arthropod.
-It is the tick that is the carrier of many dangerous diseases for humans.
-There have been cases when the infection occurred through the gastrointestinal tract.
-No, you don't need to eat a tick for this.
-But cases of tick ingestion, thus, in the body were recorded, but only in animals.
+The tick is a carrier of many dangerous diseases for humans.
+There have been cases where infection occurred through the gastrointestinal tract.
+No, you don't need to eat a tick to do this.
+But cases of ticks entering the body in this way have been recorded, but only in animals.
 It is enough for a person to simply consume the milk of an animal that is infected.
-The incubation period in humans, after a tick bite, can last up to 30 days.
-In some cases, it is delayed for 2 months.
+The incubation period in humans after a tick bite can last up to 30 days.
+In some cases it drags on for 2 months.

 Most often, the first symptoms begin to manifest themselves 7-24 days after the bite.
-There were cases when a sharp deterioration was observed after 2 months.
-Therefore, the state of health must be monitored.
-The incubation period is completely dependent on the blood-brain barrier.
-The weaker it is, the faster the disease will manifest itself, if any.
-You need to pay attention to all the strange symptoms, including an ordinary headache.
+There have been cases where a sharp deterioration in the condition was observed after 2 months.
+Therefore, it is necessary to monitor your health status.
+The incubation period is entirely dependent on the blood-brain barrier.
+The weaker it is, the faster the disease, if any, will manifest itself.
+You need to pay attention to all strange symptoms, including an ordinary headache.
 This will allow you to quickly identify the disease and eliminate it.

 Symptoms of a tick bite in humans

-If the bite was made by an infected tick, then the person has a risk of getting serious diseases.
+If the bite was made by an infected tick, then the person has a risk of getting serious illnesses.
 One of them is tick-borne encephalitis.
-With its rapid development, it leads to damage to the nervous system and can lead to brain inflammation.
-Disability and death are not excluded.
-The main symptoms after a tick bite begin to pester a person after a week.
+When it develops rapidly, it damages the nervous system and can lead to inflammation of the brain.
+Disability and death cannot be ruled out.
+The main symptoms after a tick bite begin to plague a person after a week.

-Symptoms after a bite are very similar to the onset of an acute respiratory illness.
-A person feels general malaise, body temperature rises, body aches appear.
+Symptoms after a bite are very similar to the onset of an acute respiratory disease.
+A person feels general malaise, body temperature rises, and body aches appear.
 All this may indicate the presence of an infection in the body.
-A slightly different symptomatology is observed with a disease with borreliosis.
-The whole danger lies in the fact that there may not be any signs for up to six months.
-Then the bite site begins to turn red and all of the above symptoms appear.
+Slightly different symptoms are observed with borreliosis.
+The whole danger is that there may not be any signs for up to six months.
+Then the bite site begins to turn red and all the symptoms described above appear.

-Vomiting, migraine, chills can act as auxiliary symptoms.
-The human condition is deteriorating sharply.
-On the fourth day after the onset of the onset of the disease, sluggish paralysis may develop.
-Sometimes it affects the larynx and pharynx, which makes it difficult for a person to swallow.
-There were cases when the reaction was so strong that there were disturbances in the work of the respiratory system and heart.
+Additional symptoms may include vomiting, migraine, and chills.
+The person's condition deteriorates sharply.
+On the fourth day after the onset of the disease, flaccid paralysis may develop.
+Sometimes it affects the larynx and pharynx, making it difficult for a person to swallow.
+There have been cases where the reaction was so strong that disturbances in the functioning of the respiratory system and heart occurred.
 Epileptic seizures are possible.

-What does a tick bite look like in humans?
+What does a tick bite look like on a person?

-The attachment of a tick to the human body occurs through an organ - a hypostome.
-It is an unpaired outgrowth capable of performing the functions of the sense organs.
-With the help of it, the tick is attached and sucks blood.
-Most often, a tick bite in humans is observed in places with delicate skin, and looks like a red speck, with a dark dot in the middle.
-It is necessary to look for it on the abdomen, lower back, groin, armpits, chest and ears.
+The tick attaches to the human body through an organ called the hypostome.
+It is an unpaired outgrowth capable of performing the functions of sensory organs.
+With its help, the tick attaches itself and sucks blood.
+Most often, a tick bite on a person is observed in places with delicate skin, and looks like a red spot with a dark dot in the middle.
+You need to look for it on the stomach, lower back, groin area, armpits, chest and ear area.

 Allergic reactions may occur at the site of suction.
-After all, flare saliva and microtrauma negatively affect the human skin.
-Suction is painless, so the person does not feel it.
-The bite site is reddened and round.
+After all, flare saliva and microtraumas negatively affect human skin.
+The suction is painless, so the person does not feel it.
+The bite site is red and round in shape.

-The bite of a tick, a carrier of the disease of borreliosis, looks more pronounced.
-It is characterized by the appearance of a specific spotted erythema.
-The speck can change size and reach up to 10-20 cm in diameter.
+The bite of a tick, a carrier of borreliosis, looks more pronounced.
+It is characterized by the appearance of a specific macular erythema.
+The speck can change sizes and reach up to 10-20 cm in diameter.
 In some cases, all 60 cm were recorded.
-The spot has a rounded shape, sometimes it takes the form of an irregular oval.
-Over time, an elevated outer border begins to form, it acquires a bright red hue.
-In the center of the speck, the skin becomes cyanotic or whitish.
-The stain is somewhat reminiscent of a bagel.
-A crust and scar is gradually formed.
+The spot has a round shape, sometimes it takes the form of an irregular oval.
+Over time, a raised outer border begins to form and takes on a bright red hue.
+In the center of the spot, the skin becomes bluish or white.
+The stain somewhat resembles a donut.
+Gradually a crust and scar form.
 After a couple of weeks, the scar disappears on its own.

 Signs of an encephalitis tick bite in humans

-It must be understood that a small tick bite can lead to serious health problems.
-So, encephalitis can cause paralysis of the limbs and lead to death.
-You shouldn't panic ahead of time.
-You should be able to distinguish between symptoms and, if they appear, immediately consult a doctor.
-The likelihood of a favorable outcome is high if the person showed signs of an encephalitis tick bite at an early stage.
+It is necessary to understand that a small tick bite can lead to serious health problems.
+Thus, encephalitis can cause paralysis of the limbs and lead to death.
+There is no need to panic ahead of time.
+You should be able to distinguish symptoms and, if they appear, immediately consult a doctor.
+The likelihood of a favorable outcome is high if a person showed signs of an encephalitis tick bite at an early stage.

-Chills appear first.
-A person thinks that he is getting ARVI or flu.
-Therefore, he begins treatment according to his own standard scheme, but it does not help.
-An increase in temperature is added to the chill, sometimes its indicator is 40 degrees.
-At the next stage, headache and nausea appear, sometimes all this is complemented by vomiting.
-The person is still convinced that this is the flu.
+The first thing that appears is chills.
+A person thinks that he has an acute respiratory viral infection or the flu.
+Therefore, he begins treatment according to his own standard regimen, but it does not help.
+Chills are accompanied by an increase in temperature, sometimes reaching 40 degrees.
+At the next stage, headache and nausea appear, sometimes all this is supplemented by vomiting.
+The person is still sure that it is the flu.
 Severe headaches are replaced by body aches.
-Breathing gradually begins to become difficult, the person is not able to move normally.
-His face and skin blush rapidly.
-This indicates that the virus has begun its pernicious activity.
-After that, irreversible processes begin in the body.
-Paralysis or death is possible.
+Breathing gradually begins to become difficult, the person is unable to move normally.
+His face and skin rapidly turn red.
+This indicates that the virus has begun its harmful activities.
+After this, irreversible processes begin in the body.
+Possible paralysis or death.

 Diseases after a tick bite in humans